esassoc/qanat-community/README.md

 5. **Open the solution in Visual Studio 2022:**
    Set `docker-compose` as the startup project.
 Press the green play button to start the API server.

+> **Build Folder**
+>
-> Note for external developers: You will need to generate your own build folder based on your environment and infrastructure setup.
+> - Note for external developers: You will need to generate your own build folder based on your environment and infrastructure setup.
-> For internal ESA developers, please contact the development team for guidance.
+> - For internal ESA developers, please contact the development team for guidance.

 ---